Leon B. Poullada: Career

 After retiring in 1965 from the Foreign Service, Poullada began studies at Princeton University for a doctorate in political science, he specialized in Afghan history.
-His dissertation, titled "Reform and Rebellion in Afghanistan, 1919-1929", a study of Afghan history between 1919 and 1929, was published in 1972 by Cornell University Press.
+His dissertation, titled "Reform and Rebellion in Afghanistan, 1919–1929", a study of Afghan history between 1919 and 1929, was published in 1972 by Cornell University Press.
 The book is a case history analysis of King Amanullah of Afghanistan's failure to modernize a tribal society.

 Poullada taught political science at the Northern Arizona University at Flagstaff and lectured around the country on Afghanistan and United States diplomacy.
 After the Soviet invasion of Afghanistan in 1979, he helped organize efforts to aid the Afghan guerrillas.

+Personal life

 He married Leila Jackson Poullada, and had two sons, Peter Poullada of Istanbul, Turkey, and Philip Poullada of Port Washington, New York, as well as a daughter, Sofia Poullada of Saratoga, California, a granddaughter, Roxana Safipour, and a grandson, Noveed Safipour.

 He died of prostate cancer at his home in St. Paul, Minnesota at age 74 in 1987.